couchbaselabs/ToDoLite-iOS/README.md

 ## Building & Running The Demo App

 Down to business: You should be familiar with how to build and run an iOS app.
-And you'll need a copy of Xcode version 5 or later.
+And you'll need a copy of Xcode version 6 or later.

 If you have questions or get stuck or just want to say hi, please visit the [Mobile Couchbase group][LIST] on Google Groups.

 1. Clone or download this repository.
-2. Download [Couchbase Lite][CBL_DOWNLOAD], or [check out and build it yourself][CBL_BUILD].
+2. Download [Couchbase Lite][CBL_DOWNLOAD] 1.1 or later, or [check out and build it yourself][CBL_BUILD].
 3. Copy `CouchbaseLite.framework` into the `Frameworks` directory of this repo.
 4. Open ToDoList.xcodeproj.
 5. Select the "ToDoLite" scheme and the appropriate destination (simulator or attached iOS device) from the pop-up menu in the Xcode toolbar.